 In culture today there are many classes where a person can practice the yoga poses from all sorts of styles, inspired by different Eastern and Western teachers.
 In these classes you may also take up the activity of meditation or pranayama (breathing exercises) or a teacher may speak about the benefits of having a well balanced diet, all these things are generally carried out with the aim to promote heath and well being.
 A person who has better physical health is perhaps then able to contribute into social life in a lively and beneficial way.
 In general Western culture appears to promote the health benefits of activities connected to the yoga path.

-Emergence of Integrated yoga philosophy
+Emergence of Integrated yoga philosophy in 1872-1950

 (Lights on Yoga, 1935)

 Aurobindo saw a persons relationship to all aspects of life as yoga, that is, the human being has the task to form conscious connection between spirit, soul and body in everyday life so that lower state of consciousness is transformed into a higher state of consciousness.
 To do this the consciousness has to take on a recipient position, it has to become a ‘recipient conscious’ or put another way a receiving soul rather than a projecting, disconnected soul.
 Hence the ascending ladder of the yoga path as described by Patanjali shows an ascent from the body towards state of mind.
 Here the way of yoga is the other way around, of forming a standpoint in earthly life into which transforming, higher forces can descend.
 The old path moved from the body towards state of mind.
 The new yoga path begins in the mind to create an opening to above, so that forces descend into life.